neroshop/neroshop/readme.md

 # features:
 * buyers are not required to register
-* none KYC or AML
+* no KYC or AML
 * buy and sell products with monero (and other "private by default" crypto)
 * generate a subaddress per customer => automatic subaddress generator (a unique monero address is generated from seller's account each time a buyer orders an item)
-* address watcher that tracks incoming txs and notifies the both the user and seller ("awaiting payment ..."[red], "payment incoming"[yellow], "payment received!"[green])
+* address watcher that tracks incoming txs and notifies both the user and seller ("awaiting payment ..."[red], "payment incoming"[yellow], "payment received!"[green])
 * seller reputation system (score from 0-1)
 * product rating system (stars from 1-5)